Entangled View-Epipolar Information Aggregation for Generalizable Neural Radiance Fields: Experiments

 The along-epipolar perception provides appearance continuity prior and regresses the importance weights for the target ray's sampled depths.
 Specifically, we obtain a depth map by multiplying the depth weights with the marching distance along the ray.
 As shown in Figure \ref{depth_attn}, the adjacent-depth attention map demonstrates a more coherent character, indicating that the along-epipolar perception provides beneficial appearance consistency prior.

 The multi-view calibration provides geometry consistency prior and predicts the importance weights for the source views.
-We use particular color to represent the source view with the highest relevance to the target pixel, which corresponds to the index with the largest output value from the multi-view calibration.
+As shown in Figure \ref{plot_ray}, we visualize two line charts of the point density.
+Multi-view calibration learns more complex light signals, but with a multi-peaked distribution.
+EVE-NeRF predicts point density distributions with distinct peaks and reduced noise in the light signals.
 As shown in Figure \ref{view_attn}, the view transformer and the multi-view calibration correctly predict the correspondence between the target pixel and the source views, such as the back of the chair.
 Furthermore, both methods predict that the pixels in the upper right part of the chair correspond to source view 3, where the upper right part of the chair is occluded.
 We believe that EVE-NeRF learns about the awareness of visibility, even when the target pixel is occluded.